trinker/kmeanstext/README.md

 As with many topic clustering techniques, it is useful to get the to salient terms from the model.
 The `get_terms` function uses the `centers` from the `kmeans` output.
 Notice the absence of clusters 1 &
-2. This is a result of only a single document included in each of the clusters.
+2. This is a result of lower weights (more diverse term use) across these clusters.

     get_terms(ca, .008)